Timelessprod/Big-Data/README.md

 ## Exploration

 The file [exploration](./exploration.ipynb) contain the first part and the insights of the project.

 ## Prediction

-The file `prediction.ipynb` contain our results using spark ml.
+The file [prediction](./prediction.ipynb) contain our results using spark ml.